 Subsequent to initial recognition, financial assets at fair value through profit or loss are measured at fair value.
 Any gains or losses arising from changes in fair value are recognised in profit or loss.
 Net gains or net losses on financial assets at fair value through profit or loss do not include exchange differences, interest and dividend income.
-Exchange differences, interest and dividend income on financial assets at fair value through separately in profit or loss as part of other losses or other income.
+Exchange differences, interest and dividend income on financial assets at fair value through profit or loss are recognised separately in profit or loss as part of other losses or other income.